acmucsd/hide-and-seek-ai/README.md

 If you can't install something, try `sudo npm install`.

 If it says agent directory error when providing paths for running a match, try prepending the paths with `./`.
-Fixes bugs where you pass in something like `bot.py` or `bot.js`.
+Fixes bugs where you pass in something like `bot.py` or `bot.js` so you should instead run `hide-and-seek ./bot.py ./bot.js`.